 Taifu village came into view; they were almost there.
 As soon as the group entered the village, Talene slowed down severely.
 Her eyes grew heavy more and her petite body swayed dangerously from left to right, knocking her off equilibrium.

 "Ayana, Aniu…can we…rest here for a bit…" Talene groaned before fainting.
 Her body hit the ground with a dull thud, causing Aniu to gasp loudly, followed by Ayana turning around quickly.
 The others turned their heads soon after.

 "Talene!"
 Aniu yelled, picking up the small girl and lifting her off the ground.
-She hoisted Talene on her back with the help of Ayana.
+She hoisted Talene on her back with the help of Ayana (despite her injury).
 "We need to take her to Dr. Asahina!"